Election Handbook

 The role of a union officer is more than just a title; it is a whole host of responsibilities.

 **NOTE: New Officer Training will be offered in 2 separate sessions prior to taking office.
-A 2-day New Officer Orientation will be scheduled during the 2nd full week of May and the 2nd full week of November during election cycle years.
+A 2-day New Officer Orientation will be scheduled during the 2nd full week of May and the 2nd full week of November during the election cycle years.
 The orientation session will be followed after taking office by a second session entitled New Officer Training.
-The training sessions will be scheduled during the 2nd full week of August and the last week of January during election cycle years.
+The training sessions will be scheduled during the 2nd full week of August and the last week of January during the election cycle years.

 C. Experience and Skills Important to Being an Effective Officer